 - falsely representing that software has been disabled;

 - requiring the user to access the internet to remove the software when the software frequently operates in a manner that prevents the user from accessing the internet;

 - changing the name, location, or other designation information of the software for the purpose of preventing the user from locating the software to remove it;

-- using randomised or deceptive file names, directory folders, formats or registry entries, or causing installation in a computer's directory or computer memory to evade the software's detection or removal; and
+- using randomized or deceptive file names, directory folders, formats, or registry entries, or causing installation in a computer's directory or computer memory to evade the software's detection or removal; and

 - requiring that the user obtain a special code or download software from a third party to uninstall the software.